CellFateNucOrg/callNanoDSMF/README.md

 Finally, the CpG and GpC methlation is called with nanopolish.
 The resulting .tsv files will be placed in the ../methylation_calls directory.

 To run this script you must first modify the wrapper to specify the task array number - there will be one task for each barcode.
-So if in your varSettings.sh file you specified 4 barcodes, then you should edit the SBATCH --array line in the wrappers cript *02_runAlignFastq.sh* as follows:
+So if in your varSettings.sh file you specified 4 barcodes, then you should edit the SBATCH --array line in the wrapper script *02_runAlignFastq.sh* as follows:

 ```
 #SBATCH --array=1-4